Norwegian Americans: Notable people

 In religion, Olaf M. Norlie created the Simplified New Testament.
 Herman Amberg Preus was a key leader in the development of the Synod of the Norwegian Evangelical Lutheran Church in America.
 Bernt Julius Muus was the principal founder and Thorbjorn N. Mohn was the first president of St. Olaf College.
 Peter Laurentius Larsen and Ulrik Vilhelm Koren both helped found Luther College (Iowa).

 In business, Ole Bardahl founded the Bardahl company, Conrad Nicholson Hilton was the founder of the Hilton Hotels chain, Kenneth Harry Olsen co-founded Digital Equipment Corporation, James Trane and Reuben Trane founded Trane Inc., N. O. Nelson was the founder of the N. O. Nelson Manufacturing Co. and Alfred M. Moen founded Moen Incorporated.
+Gary Kildall, creator of the CP/M operating system, founded Digital Research in 1974.

 In sports, Knute Rockne became one of the greatest coaches in college football history, while Babe Zaharias was named by the Guinness Book of Records as the most versatile female athlete of all time.
 Zaharias achieved outstanding success in golf, basketball and track and field athletics.
 Additionally, Stein Eriksen won the gold medal in the Giant Slalom event at the 1952 Winter Olympics, which were held in Oslo, Norway.
 He also won a silver medal in the slalom race.
 Eriksen was the first skier from outside the Alps to win an Olympic men's alpine gold medal.
 He also won three gold medals at the 1954 World Championships in Åre, Sweden, and a bronze medal at the 1950 World Championships in Aspen, Colorado.
 Shortly after his success in the 1952 Olympics, Eriksen moved to America where he continues to live.
 He worked as a ski-instructor and ski school-director at various ski schools such as Sugarbush in Vermont, and Aspen in Colorado.
 He is currently director of skiing at the Deer Valley Resort in Utah, and also serves as host of the Stein Eriksen Lodge, a ski lodge in Deer Valley, Utah.

 In medicine, Owen Harding Wangensteen was a surgeon and inventor known for surgical teaching and innovation at the University of Minnesota.
 He developed the Wangensteen Historical Library of Biology and Medicine.
 Earl Bakken developed the first wearable transistorized pacemaker and founded the Fortune 500 medical technology company Medtronic as well as the Bakken Museum.
 John H. Lawrence, is known as the father of nuclear medicine.
 As many historians claim, the genesis of this medical specialty in the United States took place in 1936, when John Lawrence took a leave of absence from his faculty position at Yale Medical School, to visit his brother Ernest Lawrence at his new radiation laboratory (now known as the Lawrence Berkeley National Laboratory) in Berkeley, California.